 The gap between technology and business stubbornly persists

 What is “Cloud data architecture from right to left?”
 It’s a Cloud data architecture that starts with the business needs and then puts into place the technology solution to meet those needs.

 This may seem like Business Intelligence 101, but the gap between analyst needs and the solutions delivered by data engineering teams stubbornly persists in most large organizations.
-Too often, a team is fielded to build the next great data hub, but fails to consider who the users of the data actually are and what questions they want answered.
+Too often, a team is fielded to build the next great data hub but fails to consider who the users of the data are and what questions they want to be answered.

 As a result, business users don’t trust the solution because they can’t get usable answers to their questions or it takes too long to return answers.
 The very first step in designing a trusted data hub is to know your use cases.
 In other words, what questions are the analysts trying to answer, and what are they reporting on?

 When impressive technology fails to meet business needs

 As a solution architect at Wavicle, I recently worked on a project with a Fortune 500 food and beverage company.
-The company wanted to look at patterns in the point-of-sale (POS) system and supporting data to determine which sales channels could benefit from greater adoption of digital technology to increase productivity, items sold, and check size.
+The company wanted to look at patterns in the point-of-sale (POS) system and supporting data to determine which sales channels could benefit from greater adoption of digital technology to increase productivity, items sold, and check the size.

 The company’s IT team built a data warehouse that consolidates 3 billion POS transactions annually across thousands of retail locations into a single database schema and refreshes data from all locations on a nightly basis.

-The intention was to make this data available for digital analysts and data scientists to identify sales patterns and measure customer loyalty with respect to the company’s mobile app.
+The intention was to make this data available for digital analysts and data scientists to identify sales patterns and measure customer loyalty concerning the company’s mobile app.